EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 `DiscreteInvestment` allow for only a discrete increase in the capacity.
 This increase is specified through the field `increment`.
-Hence, it can be also dependent on the strategic period.
+Hence, it can be also dependent on the investment period.

 `DiscreteInvestment` can for example be used to represent investment in modular technologies that can be scaled by adding several modules together.
 In addition, it is beneficial to include for technologies that experience significant economy of scale.